Classification of (2+1)D invertible fermionic topological phases with symmetry: Chern-Simons theory approach

 If we also turn on background $B_1$ for the $\mathbb{Z}_2$ charge conjugation 0-form symmetry, where $d B_1=0$, the bundle has first Stiefel-Whitney class given by $B_1$.
 The $\mathbb{Z}_4$ gauge field $Y_2$ is now a twisted cocycle due to the action of charge conjugation symmetry.
 It can be expressed as $\mathbb{Z}_2\times\mathbb{Z}_2$ gauge fields $B_2^{(1)},B_2^{(2)}$ that satisfy \cite{Hsin:2019fhf,Hsin:2020nts}

 The backgrounds $(B_2^{(1)},B_2^{(2)})$ describe a twisted $\mathbb{Z}_4$ two-cocycle under the action of the $\mathbb{Z}_2$ 0-form symmetry with background $B_1$.
 The anomaly can be expressed as a Pontryagin square for this twisted cocycle \eqref{eqn:anomcoddp}.
-When the anomaly is expressed in terms of $(B_2^{(1)},B_2^{(2)},B_1)$, the expression (\ref{eqn:anomcoddp}) has additional corrections as in (\ref{eqn:bulktwistedevenc}) \footnote{ We note that when $c_-$ is odd, the solution of $\zeta$ is not unique, since $\zeta$ can change by a nontrivial cocycle $B_1^2B_2^{(2)}$ and satisfy the same equation, where $dB_2^{(1)}=B_1\cup B_2^{(2)}+Sq^1B_2^{(2)}$ for odd $c_-$, and thus $B_1^2B_2^{(2)}$ is no longer exact.
-We will fix this ambiguity using the relative anomaly formula in Ref.~\cite{Barkeshli2020Anomaly} in Appendix~\ref{sec:coddanomaly}. }
+When the anomaly is expressed in terms of $(B_2^{(1)},B_2^{(2)},B_1)$, the expression (\ref{eqn:anomcoddp}) has additional corrections as in (\ref{eqn:bulktwistedevenc}).\footnote{ We note that when $c_-$ is odd, the solution of $\zeta$ is not unique, since $\zeta$ can change by a nontrivial cocycle $B_1 \cup B_1 \cup B_2^{(2)}$ and satisfy the same equation, where $dB_2^{(1)}=B_1\cup B_2^{(2)}+Sq^1B_2^{(2)}$ for odd $c_-$, and thus $B_1 \cup B_1 \cup B_2^{(2)}$ is no longer exact.
+We will fix this ambiguity using the relative anomaly formula \cite{Barkeshli2020Anomaly} in Appendix~\ref{sec:coddanomaly}, which uses the $G$-crossed BTC approach. }

-One can verify that the bulk action is closed \footnote{ Explicitly, acting with coboundary on the bulk action gives
+One can verify that the bulk action is closed.\footnote{ Explicitly, acting with coboundary on the bulk action gives

-Using the relation $d B_2^{(1)}=B_1B_2^{(2)}+Sq^1B_2^{(2)}$ and ${d B_2^{(2)}\over 2}=Sq^1B_2^{(2)}$, we can show the above expression vanishes mod $2\pi$. }.
+Using the relation $d B_2^{(1)}=B_1B_2^{(2)}+Sq^1B_2^{(2)}$ and ${d B_2^{(2)}\over 2}=Sq^1B_2^{(2)}$, we can show the above expression vanishes mod $2\pi$. }

 By combining the results from the preceding subsections, it is straightforward to obtain the results in Table~\ref{Table:MainEqs}.
 The rest of this section will show the explicit calculations involved.